Sponsor MessageBecome a KQED sponsor

 The workers represented by Service Employees International Union Local 1021, International Federation of Professional and Technical Engineers Local 21, International Union of Operating Engineers Local 39 and Union of American Physicians and Dentists are bargaining separate contracts, but social worker Elizabeth Harrison said many of their core demands are the same: better retention rates and recruitment efforts to ease chronic understaffing in county departments.

-“The bottom line to that is … we’re talking about having a community that deserves fully staffed, safe and reliable public services,” Harrison, who is a member of SEIU Local 1021, said.
+“The bottom-line to that is … we’re talking about having a community that deserves fully staffed, safe and reliable public services,” Harrison, who is a member of SEIU Local 1021, said.
 “If we cannot get retention and recruitment under control, then what we have is as many people come in the front door to be hired as people go out the back door.
 They leave.”

-Harrison, who has been an adult protective services social worker in the county for 13 years, said that vacant positions in her department mean she and other employees have unmanageable caseloads and rising rates of burnout, while some of their clients experience long wait times for care.
+Harrison, who has been an adult protective services social worker in the county for 13 years, said that vacant positions in her department means she and other employees have unmanageable caseloads and rising rates of burnout, while some of their clients experience long wait times for care.

 “When we have positions like mine, or [in] public works or agriculture, the chronic understaffing puts all of us at risk,” she told KQED.
 “People have growing safety concerns for the workers and the public.”

-The unions are asking for higher wages and better benefit coverage to encourage people to come to work for the county and to stay for longer periods.
+The unions are asking for higher wages and better benefit coverage to encourage people to come to work for the county, and to stay for longer periods.

-“It’s not primarily the wages and the benefits, but those things play a part in retention and recruitment, which then plays a part in having high-quality public services.
+“It’s not primarily the wages and the benefits, but those things play a part in retention and recruitment which then plays a part in having high quality public services.
 It all ties together,” Harrison told KQED.

 The county said it’s offered a proposal that includes salary increases, higher insurance contributions and additional benefits totalling over $90 million, and is weighing the union’s requests with its current fiscal outlook and “ongoing budget pressures.”
+In negotiations, officials have emphasized the “need to balance fair compensation with the County’s responsibility to maintain essential services and fiscal sustainability for the community,” the county said.

 Megan Richards, a management analyst in the Solano County Administrator’s Office, said the county is anticipating possible cost increases to run federal programs like Medicare or CalFresh, which are implementing new work requirements and other qualification restrictions and could shift additional administrative tasks to the county level.
+She also said Solano faces uncertainty in state and federal budget plans.

-“You go into a negotiation, and you expect to have some movement back and forth, some real talks and real negotiations, but they’ve stalled,” Harrison said.
+“You go into a negotiation and you expect to have some movement back and forth, some real talks and real negotiations, but they’ve stalled,” Harrison said.
 “For lack of better words, it’s a waste of time.”

 The Department of Health and Human Services said most of its divisions will be open for emergency response, but appointments will be rescheduled, and some services will be delayed.